 With each exhalation, concentrate on the vibration felt in the lips, throat, or chest.
 Repeat around 10 rounds.
 Then release the hands and marinate in the soothing vibrations of this practice.

 Either of these pranayama exercises can be practiced at any time of day.
 Whether in the morning after rising, just before bed, or in times of work stress, they bring balance to the mind and vata dosha; acting on the root cause of gas and bloating.

-Use yoga to balance digestion.
+How to use yoga to balance digestion

 Unlike most forms of exercise, yoga compresses, massages, and twists the digestive organs.
 This makes it an excellent method for combatting gas and bloating.
-Any well-balanced yoga practice is helpful, but there are specific asanas that can provide immediate relief.
+Any well-balanced yoga practice is helpful, but there are specific asanas that can provide immediate relief:

 Pawanmuktasana actually means wind-relieving pose.
 To practice, lie on the back with the legs together.
 Exhale and bend the right leg, drawing the knee toward the chest.
 Interlace the fingers around the upper shin.
 Draw the leg as close to the abdomen as possible, keeping the left leg flat on the ground.

 Inhale deeply into the belly so that it expands.
-Hold the breath and lift the head and shoulders from the floor to touch the nose to the knee (or close to it).
+Hold your breath and lift the head and shoulders from the floor to touch the nose to the knee (or close to it).
 Pause here for a moment, then exhale and lower.
 Repeat two more times.
-Release the right leg, then practice the same movement with the left leg bent and right leg on the floor.
+Release the right leg, then practice the same movement with the left leg bent and the right leg on the floor.